 Tiger Prawn Crudo, Winter Citrus Vinaigrette, Edible Sand, Edible Flowers

 Another one of our favorite dishes at 80/20!
-The Tiger Prawn was challenging in it's "chunky" rawness at first - Sticks would have liked it to be shredded in thin slices - but actually that might have been what made the dish according to Spoons.
-Chewing the Prawn release a respectfully amount of Umami which together with the freshness of citrus and nuttyness of the crunch brought an elegant balance packed with flavours of the sea.
+The Tiger Prawn was challenging in its "chunky" rawness at first - Sticks would have liked it to be shredded in thin slices - but actually that might have been what made the dish according to Spoons.
+Chewing the Prawn released a respectful amount of Umami which together with the freshness of citrus and nuttyness of the crunch brought an elegant balance packed with flavours of the sea.

 Head Chef Jantraget presents one of the mains.
 On the other Counter in the background; Pastry Chef Hoshino.

 Lightly Steamed Crab, Slow-Poached Winter Melon, Winter Beans, Okra

 Smoked Marble Goby, Fish Mousse, Fermented Coconut Cream, Pickled Kale Stems, Kale Crisp, Fried Betel Leaves